BMD-4

-Many components of the vehicle, such as the ergonomics and positioning of the passengers, remain relatively unchanged.
+Many aspects of the vehicle, such as the ergonomics and positioning of the passengers, remain relatively unchanged.
 Primary differences between the BMD-4 and its predecessors lie in its armament.
 The vehicle is fitted with the Bakhcha-U turret, which consists of a 100 mm 2A70 low-pressure rifled gun, a 30 mm 2A72 coaxial autocannon, and a 7.62 mm PKT coaxial machine gun.
 The 2A70 rifled cannon is capable of firing high explosive fragmentation rounds and laser-guided anti-tank missiles.
 It also features secondary weapons designed to engage and destroy enemy infantry and armored fighting vehicles.
 The automated fire control system of the vehicle is advanced with new features that simplify the use of the vehicle's armament by the gunner and commander.

 The vehicle is designed by the Volgograd tractor factory and the armament was developed by the KBP Instrument Design Bureau unitary enterprise located in Tula.
 Kurganmashzavod is the official manufacturer of the vehicle.
 The BMD-4 entered service in late 2004 and has been produced ever since then.
 In 2008, a modernized version, designated as the BMD-4M, was introduced with significant contributions from Kurganmashzavod, the designer of the BMP.